ggkchen/custom-keyboard/README.md

 - soldering iron + solder (any decent iron works, I used a TS100)
 - flush cutters for trimming diode legs
 - tweezers — really helpful for placing diodes, get a pair if you don't have one
-- a multimeter (optional but you'll regret skipping it if something goes wrong)
 - some masking tape
-- a USB cable for the Pro Micro

 You'll also need a printed case.
 STL is in `CAD/KEEBASSEMBLY.stl`, or grab the STEP if you want to tweak it.
 I printed mine in PETG at 0.2 layer height and it was fine.

 ## 1. Get the PCB made

 The gerbers are sitting in `KiCad/KiCad_Source_File/Keyboard Gerbers.zip`.
-Just upload that zip to JLCPCB, leave everything on default (1.6mm, HASL, whatever color you want — black hides flux residue, white shows off the diodes), and order 5.
-They're cheap and you'll probably want spares.
+Just upload that zip to JLCPCB, and order 5.

-While that's shipping, kick off the case print so they arrive around the same time.

 ## 2. Solder the diodes

-Easy step but boring — there are 64 of them.
-The diodes are directional, so pay attention here: the black band on the diode lines up with the **square pad** on the PCB.
-Get this wrong and that key won't register, or worse, will ghost when you press other keys.
+The diodes are directional, so the black band on the diode lines up with the **square pad** on the PCB.
+If the diode is facing the wrong direction the key won't work, or it will register the wrong keys.

 What worked for me:
 - bend all 64 diodes into little staples first, in a batch